-Deceit is defined as "concealment or distortion of the truth for the purpose of misleading; duplicity; fraud; cheating".
+The word "deceit" is defined as concealment or distortion of the truth for the purpose of misleading; duplicity; fraud; cheating.

-One of the two who participated in that interesting interview is a world renowned professor of linguistics at MIT:
+One of the two scientists who participated in that interesting interview is a world renowned professor of linguistics at MIT.

 "Noam Chomsky: One of the most important comments on deceit, I think, was made by Adam Smith.
 He pointed out that a major goal of business is to deceive and oppress the public.(Origin of Deceit, emphasis added).
 But if you have read most anything, you will know that Chomsky is a persona non grata in establishment propaganda circles.